Pacorus II: Coinage

-On the observe of his coins, Pacorus is portrayed simply wearing a diadem.
+On the obverse of his coins, Pacorus is portrayed simply wearing a diadem.
 At first, he appeared beardless on his coins, a rare feature in Parthian coinage that demonstrated his youth, having ascended the throne around the age of sixteen or seventeen.
 From 82/3, he is depicted with a beard.
 From 93–96, Pacorus is portrayed with his father's tiara.
 The modern historian Marek Jan Olbrycht surmises that the wearing of the tiara in the latter part of his reign was reflected the power and status of his empire at this time.

 The reverse of his coins portrayed the Greek goddess Tyche investing him as king.
 Under Pacorus, the usage of the image of Tyche on the reverse of Parthian coins became more regular than that of the seated king with a bow, specifically on the coin minted at Ecbatana.
 This lasted until the reign of his son and successor, Vologases III.
 In the Parthian era, Iranians used Hellenistic iconography to portray their divine figures, thus the investiture scene can be associated with the Avestan khvarenah, i.e., kingly glory, with Tyche representing one of the Iranian goddesses Anahita or Ashi.